Skip to main content

 • System revokes on policy violation — KYC regression, Safe compromise signal, anomalous activity.

-Revocation applies at the PINT level, not at the individual JWT level.
-One revoked PINT invalidates every JWT in circulation that was exchanged from it.
+Revocation applies at the mandate level, not at the individual JWT level.
+One revoked Stamped Mandate invalidates every JWT in circulation that was exchanged from it.

 How a verifier checks